techfolios/template-old/essays/javascript.md

 Before I got introduced to javascript, the only programming experience I have is java.
 The thing I experienced during my semester with learning javascript, was that it was not alike java, as I had assumed.

 One thing I really like about javascript, is that I easily can access my code in the console at the webpage (trough HTML and CSS).
 This makes it easier to see the result of the work I have done (and of course all the errors!).
-I think it gives me more motivation to correct what is wrong, when I constantly can se my progression.
+I think it gives me more motivation to correct what is wrong, when I constantly can see my progression.

 Furthermore, I want to learn a lot more about javascript, especially get more practice so it makes me more comfortable to write the language.
 Seen in this context, I think the WODs will give me a lot of good practice and probably a lot of frustration as well.